redhat-best-practices-for-k8s/test-network-function/README.md

 ```shell script
 docker pull quay.io/testnetworkfunction/test-network-function
 ```
+### Cluster requirement
+To run all the tests, OCP cluster should provide at least 3 worker nodes.
+If that's not the case, then ``platform-alteration`` test suite should be skipped.
 ### Check cluster resources
 Some tests suites such as platform-alteration require node access to get node configuration like hugepage.
 In order to get the required information, the test suite does not ssh into nodes, but instead rely on [oc debug tools ](https://docs.openshift.com/container-platform/3.7/cli_reference/basic_cli_operations.html#debug).
 This tool makes it easier to fetch information from nodes and also to debug running pods.